DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 FMLA leave shall run concurrently with applicable paid leave and compensatory time, as applicable.

 For purposes of an employee's entitlement to FMLA leave, the 12-month period shall begin on the first duty day of the school year.

 When both spouses are employed by the District, the District shall limit FMLA leave for the birth, adoption, or placement of a child, or to care for a parent with a serious health condition, to a combined total of 12 weeks.
 The District shall limit military caregiver leave to a combined total of 26 weeks.

 The District shall not permit use of intermittent or reduced schedule FMLA leave for the care of a newborn child or for the adoption or placement of a child with the employee.

 Certification of Leave

-If an employee requests leave, the employee shall provide certification, as required by FMLA regulations, of the need for leave.
-[See DECA(LEGAL)]
+When an employee requests leave, the employee shall provide certification, in accordance with FMLA regulations, of the need for leave.

-If an employee takes FMLA leave due to the employee's own serious health condition, the employee shall provide, before resuming work, a fitness-for-duty certification.
-If the District will require certification of the employee's ability to perform essential job functions, the District shall provide a list of essential job functions to the employee with the FMLA designation notice.
+In accordance with administrative regulations, when an employee takes FMLA leave due to the employee's own serious health condition, the employee shall provide, before resuming work, a fitness-for-duty certification.

-If a teacher takes leave near the end of the semester, the District may require the teacher to continue leave until the end of the semester.
-[See DECA(LEGAL), Leave at the End of a Semester]
+When a teacher takes leave near the end of the semester, the District may require the teacher to continue leave until the end of the semester.

 Temporary Disability Leave